 Healthwatch York Mental Health Directory is very comprehensive and full of useful contact information and support available in York.

-York Mind in partnership with Converge, Kyra, York Racial Equality Network, Survive, Sunshine Changing Lanes, York LGBT Forum, The Rowntree Society and Kindlewoods delivers a range of mental health and well-being activities.
+York Mind in partnership with Converge, Kyra, Refugee Action York, WEA , Sunshine Changing Lanes, York LGBT Forum, York Carers Centre and Move the Masses delivers a range of mental health and well-being activities.

 The model of delivery is based on the ethos that mental health and well-being is supported and maintained by a combination of activities.
 These activities fall under three pathways; Learning and Development, Well-being and Social, with the underpinning principles of Connect, Grow and Hope.